techno-tim/techno-tim.github.io/_posts/2022-10-22-rgb-storinator.md

 ---

-My Storinator server from 45Drives is great, except for 1 thing.
-It's a little loud for my home.
-It would be fine if it were in a data center or a real network closet, however this is in my basement.
-I decided to swap out all the fans to make it quieter, and install RGB fans along with a ZigBee controller so I can control them with Home Automation!
+My Storinator server from 45Drives is great, except for 1 thing.It's a little loud for my home.It would be fine if it were in a data center or a real network closet, however this is in my basement.I decided to swap out all the fans to make it quieter, and install RGB fans along with a ZigBee controller so I can control them with Home Automation!

 {% include embed/youtube.html id='zaAUn0QeKVo' %}
 📺 [Watch Video](https://www.youtube.com/watch?v=zaAUn0QeKVo)